 The Missouri State Highway Patrol joins with the the National Highway Traffic Safety Administration (NHTSA), the Ad Council, and other child safety advocates to encourage every driver to make sure child passengers in their vehicles are restrained properly.
 "Parents, please put your child in the proper restraint or safety seat," said Colonel Ron Replogle, superintendent of the Missouri State Highway Patrol.
 "Teach them from a young age that this is important for their safety every time they ride in a vehicle.
 It's a habit that could one day save their life."

 Missouri's laws are quite specific on the subject of child restraints.
 Both the child restraint laws and seat belt laws for kids 8-15 are what are known as primary laws, meaning you can be stopped by police for non-compliance.

 Furthermore, it is always the driver's responsibility to ensure passengers under the age of 16 are buckled up safely--regardless of whether the driver is a parent, caregiver, sibling or family friend.
 Did you know that for safety reasons, National Highway Traffic Safety Administration recommends that children under 13 years of age always ride in the back seat?

 Joplin car accident lawyers urge all parents not to take chances with your children's lives.
 Make sure that they are in the appropriate safety seat for their height and age each and every time you drive your vehicle.
 If you are not sure whether your child is using the most appropriate restraints, the NHTSA provides child safety seat recommendations on their website.

 If you or a loved one has been injured in a Joplin Missouri car crash, you may need legal advice.
-To find out whether or not you have a legitimate claim, and get answers to your questions, call the Joplin law office of Aaron Sachs and Associates today.Attorney meetings by appointment only
+To find out whether or not you have a legitimate claim, and get answers to your questions, call the Joplin law office of Aaron Sachs & Associates, P.C. today.Attorney meetings by appointment only